-The metrics and goals in this report are established and measured by Lexmark International to deliver a meaningful and accurate description of our performance.
+Lexmark International established and measured the metrics and goals to deliver a meaningful and accurate description of our performance in this report.
 The complex nature of collecting data in a global manufacturing company with multiple sites and facilities presents challenges in compiling consistent and comparable metrics.
 While this report includes consistent metrics in most areas, we continue to improve the standardization of our measurement systems.
 Our performance metrics cover Lexmark-operated facilities.

 Environmental metrics are reported using widely accepted parameters and units.
-Using the World Business Council for Sustainable Development (WBCSD) and World Resource Institute (WRI) Greenhouse Gas (GHG) Protocol methodology, we track greenhouse gas emissions, as well as our use of natural gas, fuel oil, diesel, gasoline and electricity.
+By utilizing the World Business Council for Sustainable Development (WBCSD) and World Resource Institute (WRI) Greenhouse Gas (GHG) Protocol methodology, we track greenhouse gas emissions, as well as our use of natural gas, fuel oil, diesel, gasoline, and electricity.
 For questions regarding this report, please contact sustainability@lexmark.com.